-Simon N Pimstone Vancouver, BC, Canada
+Simon N. Pimstone Vancouver, BC, Canada

-President and Chief Executive Officer: Director
+President and Chief Executive Officer; Director

-48 Dr. Pimstone has served as our President and Chief Executive Director since 220,665 (8) Officer since January 2003.
-Prior to founding our Corporation, November 1996 Common Shares

-Dr. Pimstone trained as a clinical research fellow with the Department of Medical Genetics at the University of British Columbia from 1994 until 1998, where he was responsible for managing a provincial lipid clinic outreach program providing lipid management to at risk patients in the Province of British Columbia.
+Dr. Pimstone has served as a member of our Board since Director since November 1996.
+Dr. Pimstone has served as our President and November Chief Executive Officer since January 2003.
+Since 2012, Dr. 1996 Pimstone has been a Consultant Physician at the University of British Columbia Hospital, Cardiology Clinic, and since 2014, he has held the position of Clinical Associate Professor at the University of British Columbia, Division of General Internal Medicine.
+Currently, Dr. Pimstone is an Investigator at the Centre for Heart Lung Innovation (HLI) research centre.
+Dr. Pimstone currently serves as chair of Eupraxia Pharmaceuticals Inc., a private specialty pharmaceutical company, where he has served as a director since 2012.
+Dr. Pimstone also sits on the BC Health Research Strategy Advisory Board of the Michael Smith Foundation for Health Research.
 Dr. Pimstone holds an MBChB from the University of Cape Town, a FRCPC from the University of British Columbia, and a Ph.D. from the University of Amsterdam in cardiovascular genetics.
-Dr. Pimstone is a former director of Indel Therapeutics Inc. and Enject Therapeutics Inc. and a former director and chair of the Board of Directors of LifeSciences British Columbia, a nonprofit industry association that supports the life science community, and a former director of the Providence Healthcare Research Trust, BC Advantage Life Sciences Fund, and BIOTECanada.
-Dr. Pimstone also serves as director of the private biotechnology company Eupraxia Pharmaceuticals Inc. since 2012, where he is also a member of the Compensation Committee.
-Our Board believes that Dr. Pimstone possesses specific attributes that qualify him to serve as a director, including his extensive executive leadership experience, many years of service on our Board and as our Chief Executive Officer and extensive knowledge of the Corporation and industry.
+Dr. Pimstone is a former director of Indel Therapeutics Inc., Cyon Therapeutics Inc. and Enject, Inc. Previously, Dr. Pimstone was director and chair of the Board of Directors of LifeSciences British Columbia, a nonprofit industry association that supports the life science community, and a former director of the Providence Healthcare Research Trust, BC Advantage Life Sciences Fund, Centre for Molecular Medicine and Therapeutics, and BIOTECanada.
+Our Board believes that Dr. Pimstone is qualified to serve as a director because of his executive leadership experience, many years of service on our Board and as our Chief Executive Officer and his knowledge and perspective of the Corporation.